peterigz/zest/docs/concepts/frame-graph/resources.md

 zest_resource_node layer_node = zest_AddTransientLayerResource("Sprites", sprite_layer, zest_false);
 ```

-The `prev_fif` parameter controls which frame-in-flight's buffer is used:
+For advanced use: the `prev_fif` parameter controls which frame-in-flight's buffer is used:
 - `zest_false` - Current frame's buffer
 - `zest_true` - Previous frame's buffer (for temporal effects)

 ## Resource Properties

+It can be useful to access resource properties inside pass callback functions.

 ### Dimensions and Format